EMISWAP-COM/emiswap-v2-subgraph/README.md

 ## Key Entity Overviews

-#### MooniswapFactory
+#### EmiSwapFactory

-Contains data across all of Mooniswap.
+Contains data across all of EmiSwap.
 This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token